rustwasm/sfhtml5-rust-and-wasm/slides.md

 ???

-* take deeper look at hello world
+* revisit "hello world" and look closer at workflow

 ---